 Configure MetalLB

-This section describes how to set up and verify MetalLB parameters during configuration of subnets for a MOSK cluster creation.
+This section describes how to set up and verify MetalLB parameters before configuring subnets for a MOSK cluster.

 1. Optional.
 Configure parameters related to MetalLB components life cycle such as deployment and update using the metallb Helm chart values in the Cluster spec section.
 For example: